nvriese1/nvriese1/README.md

 ### Hi there 👋

-I'm Noah Vriese, currently working as a Data Scientist in the field of IoT Product Development in Portland, OR.
+I'm Noah Vriese, currently working as a Data Scientist in the field of Enterprise AI/ML Product Development in Portland, OR.

 - 🌱 I’m currently learning:
   - _Latest open LLM architectures and agentic RAG workflows for enterprise use-cases_